 Mujahid E. Ali, born on June 14, 1996 in Calsada in Sultan Kudarat, Maguindanao, was a BS degree holder in Business Administration major in Human Resource Development Management from Cotabato City State Polytechnic College.
 He maintained a balanced equitable management between his sports, Sepak Takraw, and his well-endowed scholarship.
 In his post-college days, he worked as Promo Clerk at the Robinson’s Department Store and as a Contact Tracer at the BARMM Ministry of the Interior and Local Government.

-Please take note that the PRLS Manual of Operations, Targets, and contextualized Code of Conduct will be uploaded here soon.
+Please take note that the PRLS Targets and contextualized Code of Conduct will be uploaded here soon.

 Click the following PRLS social networks to join its digital world and stay informed of our research works and activities.